Aurelien-Pelissier/Medium/French_Economics/README.md

 # French Economics

-Here I provide all the data and code I used for the article.
-To reproduce the figures and the analysis of the article, run `Data/Make_Figures.py`
+All the data used for the article is in `Data`.
+To reproduce the figures and the analysis, run `Data/Make_Figures.py`

 ### EU and OCED statistics
 - Public Social Spending in OECD Countries: https://www.oecd.org/en/publications/public-social-spending-is-high-in-many-oecd-countries_c9a15b71-en.html